VerifiedarXiv:2006.1123922 min

 The clean x₀ is scaled down to √āₜ·x₀, then the added noise √(1−āₜ)·ε pushes it to the noisy xₜ.
 The network outputs ε, the direction of that arrow.
 Knowing ε is the same as knowing x₀, since (4) ties them together.
 As t grows the signal shrinks and the noise takes over.

-Now the payoff.
+The ε-parameterization now simplifies the loss.
 Writing Lt1L_{t-1} in terms of ϵθ\boldsymbol{\epsilon}_\theta turns the mean distance (8) into a distance between the true noise and the predicted noise, with a per-step weight out front.
 The paper then makes one empirical move: drop that weight.
 The training objective becomes a plain mean-squared error on the noise:

-Lsimple(θ):=Et,x0,ϵ ⁣[ϵϵθ(αˉtx0+1αˉtϵ, t)2]L_{\text{simple}}(\theta) := \mathbb{E}_{t,\,\mathbf{x}_0,\,\boldsymbol{\epsilon}}\!\left[\big\lVert \boldsymbol{\epsilon} - \boldsymbol{\epsilon}_\theta\big(\sqrt{\bar{\alpha}_t}\,\mathbf{x}_0 + \sqrt{1-\bar{\alpha}_t}\,\boldsymbol{\epsilon},\ t\big)\big\rVert^2\right](14)
+Lsimple(θ):=Et,x0,ϵ ⁣[ϵϵθ(αˉtx0+1αˉtϵ, t)2]L_{\text{simple}}(\theta) := \mathbb{E}_{t,\,\mathbf{x}_0,\,\boldsymbol{\epsilon}}\!\left[\big\lVert \boldsymbol{\epsilon} - \boldsymbol{\epsilon}_\theta\big(\sqrt{\bar{\alpha}_t}\,\mathbf{x}_0 + \sqrt{1-\bar{\alpha}_t}\,\boldsymbol{\epsilon},\ t\big)\big\rVert^2\right]

-That is the entire loss.
+That line is the full training loss.
 Sample an image, sample a timestep, sample noise, build the noised image with one use of (4), ask the network for the noise, penalize the squared error.
 No adversary, no sampling during training, no chain to unroll.
-Dropping the weight is not free in theory (it stops being the tightest likelihood bound), but it down-weights the easy near-clean steps and pushes the network to spend its capacity on the harder middle of the chain, and it produced the paper's best samples.
-The connection the authors prize is right here: LsimpleL_{\text{simple}} is denoising score matching across noise levels, the objective from Song and Ermon, and ϵθ\boldsymbol{\epsilon}_\theta is, up to scale, an estimate of the score xlogq(xt)\nabla_{\mathbf{x}}\log q(\mathbf{x}_t) (this is Tweedie's formula: a Gaussian denoiser is a score estimator).
-Two research lines, one objective.
+The ε-parameterization also buys a well-conditioned target: ϵ\boldsymbol{\epsilon} has unit variance at every timestep, so the regression target keeps the same statistical scale whether the input is nearly clean or nearly static, with no schedule-dependent scaling left for the network to correct for.
+Dropping the weight has a theoretical cost (it stops being the tightest likelihood bound), but it down-weights the easy near-clean steps and pushes the network to spend its capacity on the harder middle of the chain, and it produced the paper's best samples.
+The authors highlight one connection here: LsimpleL_{\text{simple}} is denoising score matching across noise levels, the objective from Song and Ermon, and ϵθ\boldsymbol{\epsilon}_\theta is, up to scale, an estimate of the score xlogq(xt)\nabla_{\mathbf{x}}\log q(\mathbf{x}_t), the gradient of the log-density, which points toward higher-probability (more image-like) configurations.
+This is Tweedie's formula: a Gaussian denoiser is a score estimator.

 Training is done.
 To generate, run the reverse chain.
 Start from pure noise xTN(0,I)\mathbf{x}_T\sim\mathcal{N}(\mathbf{0},\mathbf{I}) and step down to x0\mathbf{x}_0.
 Each step computes the mean from the network's noise guess via (11), then adds a dab of fresh noise: